kdeol/geofencing/README.md

 2. `cd geofencing`
 3. Copy 2014 data files (at least one of them) from [Here](https://github.com/fivethirtyeight/uber-tlc-foil-response/tree/master/uber-trip-data) in to `sample_data/`
 4. `make install` (This will install all dependencies)
 5. `make db` (MongoDB must be running locally.
-This will import the data to MongoDB and build the geospatial indices.
 The indices will build in the background.
 THIS CAN TAKE SEVERAL MINUTES TO COMPLETE DEPENDING ON HOW MUCH DATA YOU ARE USING.)
+This step does a few things:
+  - Takes the raw data and converts it to be half the amount by making every other row a dropoff
+  - Bulk uploads the converted data to mongoDB
+  - Builds the geospatial indices

 ### Running
 1. `cd geofencing && make run`